mposolda/keycloak-remote-ejb/README.md

 This shows how to create remote EJB beans secured by Keycloak.

-There is remote EJB client, which first asks user for his username+password and then authenticate against Keycloak server via Direct Grant (OAuth2 Resource Owner Password Credential Grant).
+There is remote EJB client, which first asks user for his username+password and then authenticate against RHSSO/Keycloak server via
+Direct Grant (OAuth2 Resource Owner Password Credential Grant).
 It sets the Keycloak accessToken to the EJB context (with usage of ClientInterceptor).

 The server-side is remote EJB bean, which retrieves the token from the EJB Context passed from client and put it to the ThreadLocal where JAAS